bradfrost/atomic-design/chapter-2.md

 > You can create good experiences without knowing the content.
 What you can’t do is create good experiences without knowing your content structure.
 What is your content *made* from, not what your content *is*. <cite>[Mark Boulton](http://www.markboulton.co.uk/journal/structure-first-content-always)</cite>

-By defining a page's skeleton we're able to create a system that can account for a variety of dynamic content, all while providing needed guardrails for the types of content that populates certain design patterns.
+By defining a page's skeleton we're able to create a system that can account for a variety of dynamic content, all the while providing needed guardrails for the types of content that populate certain design patterns.
 For example, the homepage template for Time Inc. shows a few key components in action while also demonstrating content structure regarding image sizes and character lengths:

 {% include figure.html src="../images/content/template-timeinc-homepage.png" caption="Time Inc.'s homepage template demonstrates the content's underlying content structure." %}